evenstephenr/hydra-components/README.md

 # Hydra Component library

+`hydra-components` is a semi-headless React component library that gives you a working API for creating Modals, Panels, and Toasts in your application!

-`hydra-components` is a React component library, inspired by the architecture behind [create-react-library](https://www.npmjs.com/package/create-react-library).
+This project was inspired by the architecture behind [create-react-library](https://www.npmjs.com/package/create-react-library).

 There are three very important modules in this project